-This is a Sponsored post written by me on behalf of Carton Smart.
+Puff pastry dessert recipe is part of a Sponsored post written by me on behalf of Carton Smart.
 All opinions are 100% mine.

 Imagine if you and I and everyone we know made just one small, smart decision to better the Earth every day.
 Nothing major…just little things like taking shorter showers, picking up trash from the side of a street, or recycling cartons and cans instead of throwing them into the garbage with the rest of the waste that will sit in landfills for eternity.

-Extra love for the fact that the products are ORGANIC and were DELICIOUS, too!
+Extra love for the fact that the products are organic and delicious!

 - 1 box frozen puff pastry (2 puff pastry sheets, approximately 9 x 12 inches each)